iki789/patient-gateway/README.md

 >You say the build is 24Mbs😱
 This is because a database dump is bundled with webpack.
 This will be the largest chunk located in `./build/static/js`

-You can deploy finally the build on https://localhost:5000 using:
+You can deploy the build on https://localhost:5000 using:

 ```sh
 npm install -g serve